Coronavirus and exercise

 Why is being active so important?

 For children and young people being active helps develop a strong heart, and strong muscles and bones.

-For older people it especially helps with balance, co-ordination, maintaining bone strength and the flexibility of joints – which means you are less likely to have a fall.
+For older people it especially helps with balance, co-ordination, maintaining muscle and bone strength and the flexibility of joints – which means you are less likely to have a fall.
 See our Coronavirus and older people page for a list of useful online resources which includes safe exercises to do at home.

-Exercising at home is also a fun alternative, with a number of resources detailed on the TV schedule as well as online.
-Some local services are providing online video classes to enable you to carry on with, or join in a new activity.
+There are a number of resources detailed in the TV schedule as well as online.
+The Active Sussex website has some great ways to get you and your family moving at home.
+Some local services, including our Wellbeing service, provide online video classes to enable you to carry on with, or join a new activity.
 Check your usual provider for details.